 It’s important to stay up to date with your COVID-19 vaccinations — including boosters – as the protection the vaccine provides against the virus decreases over time.
 You should get vaccinated even if you’ve had COVID-19 already, as you can still catch it again.

-If you have COVID-19 you need to self-isolate for at least seven days while you recover.
+If you have COVID-19 it's recommended you isolate for at least five days while you recover.
 This will reduce the risk of you passing on the virus to others.

-If you test positive for COVID-19 other people you live with do not need to self-isolate but should test every day for five days.
-If they test positive during this time they will need to isolate for seven days.
+If you test positive for COVID-19 other people you live with do not need to self-isolate, but it's recommended they test every day for five days and also stay home for five days if they subsequently test positive.

 Most people who get COVID-19 recover from the most serious signs and symptoms within two to four weeks.
 They normally can return to all activities they were doing before COVID-19 within 12 weeks.